pepkit/peppy/doc/source/tutorials.rst

 Inside there will be two directories:

--  ``results_pipeline`` [1]_ - a directory containing one directory with the output of the pipelines, for each sample.
+-  ``results_pipeline`` - a directory containing one directory with the output of the pipelines, for each sample.
--  ``submissions`` [2]_ - which holds yaml representations of the samples and log files of the submited jobs.
+-  ``submissions`` - which holds yaml representations of the samples and log files of the submited jobs.

-The sample-specific output of each pipeline type varies.

 To use pre-made pipelines with your project, all you have to do is :doc:`define your project <define-your-project>` using looper's standard format.
 To link your own, custom built pipelines, you can :doc:`connect your pipeline to looper with a pipeline interface <pipeline-interface>`.